dlee658/uoa-webrtc-customize/README.md

 # Demo
-Please request for a new demo if the link expires.
+Please request the link for the demo at jjou009@aucklanduni.ac.nz